 NTC parking permits are not valid at BSU, but NTC students may purchase a BSU commuter permit in place of a NTC student permit.
 All BSU parking permits are valid at NTC.
 Please refer to the NTC parking permit webpage for further information and details about pricing.

-Gold Permits are non-transferable and are only valid in the P.E.
+Gold Permits are issued at no cost to qualified faculty and staff retirees.
+Gold permits non-transferable and must be re-registered each year using the registration link above located in the Registration section.
+Gold permits are only valid in the P.E.
 Lot, Bangsberg Lot and Lake Blvd.

 Refunds for parking permits will not be prorated.
 A refund for a complete semester may be received if the permit is returned to the Cashiers Office (Deputy Hall), (218) 755-2045, within three days after the beginning of a semester.
 The refund amount will be reduced by any outstanding citations.